monitoringartist/dockbix-agent-xxl/README.md

 # Bugs

 Development is driven by customer.
-You can reports still report bugs, however prority will have customers.
+You can still report bugs, however prority will have customers.

 # Author